bariscicek/webtask-commit-announcer/README.md

 Once you have the webhook defined you neet visit webworker's homepage.
 Visiting the homepage will register web worker for you.

+Web worker will listen to web push notifications.